dfed/Relativity/README.md

 ### Anchoring UIViews

-Positioning views are done by anchoring a corner or edge of a view to another view’s corner or edge, plus an offset.
+Positioning views is done by anchoring a corner or edge of a view to another view’s corner or edge, plus an offset.
 A `-->` moves the view on the left side to the position described on the right side.
 A `<--` moves the view on the right side to the position described on the left side.
 You can also explicitly align views using the `align(to:xOffset:yOffset)` method in [ViewPosition.swift](Sources/ViewPosition.swift#L105).

 #### Examples